derek-y-lee/FinalProject-FoodDetectionApp/README.md

 ##### 1. Install the latest version of Android Studio® which can be found [online](https://developer.android.com/studio/install).

-##### 2. Clone (or fork, then clone) the [hw4](https://github.com/seancampeau/hw4) repository to your local machine's Android Studio® working directory.
+##### 2. Clone (or fork, then clone) the [hw4](https://github.com/seancampeau/hw4) repository to your Android Studio® working directory in your local machine.

 ##### 3. Open Android Studio® and install updates (including when it prompts you to install the SDK packages).

 ![alt text](https://i.imgur.com/fYs8mm1.png)

-##### Do NOT opt for Instant Run.
+##### Do not opt for Instant Run.
 Alternatively if you accidentally did so, simply go to Android Studio > Preferences and navigate to the Instant Run sidebar option where you can select to uncheck the "Enable Instant Run."

 ![alt text](https://i.imgur.com/1ibb5oR.png)